U.S. corporate giants condemn anti-LGBT laws as economic 'risk'

-NEW YORK, Feb 6 (Thomson Reuters Foundation) - From discriminatory adoption laws to denial of transgender healthcare, a rising number of U.S. corporate giants are joining forces to protest about a slew of anti-LGBT+ state legislation.
+NEW YORK (Thomson Reuters Foundation) - From discriminatory adoption laws to denial of transgender healthcare, a rising number of U.S. corporate giants are joining forces to protest about a slew of anti-LGBT+ state legislation.

 American Airlines, hotel giant Marriott International and footware maker Nike were among 36 firms that spoke out this week against a law allowing adoption agencies to turn away LGBT+ couples on religious grounds, passed in Tennessee in January.